chadhanna/79253/README.md

 This repository contains a python program called data_gen.
 Execute it and it will produce a file called "data.txt" with two columns.
-The first column is a time stamp in GPS seconds.
+The first column is a time stamp in seconds.
 The second column is a quanity called SNR.
-Calculate the mean, median and max of SNR over 1 second data blocks, 10 second data blocks and 100 second data blocks for the entire dataset.
-Create a figure (or multiple figures) to visualize this data.
+The data is 1000 seconds in duration and evenly sampled at 1000 samples per second.
+It is time ordered.
+Calculate the max SNR over 1 second data blocks recording both the timestamp and SNR at each max value for each second.
+Create a figure to visualize this data.
 Create a webpage to present your findings.